A list of a all the best Lens Hoods, Screen Protectors, Cases, Straps, Thumb Grips, Soft Shutters and more. For the Fuji X100T, X100 and X100s.

 Camera Wrist Straps

 It’s getting to that point where I need to make a dedicated page just for all the great straps I’ve found.
-I’ll likely do that next year, so if you’re on my Fuji newsletter (down below) I’ll send that out when it’s ready.
-Expect it to be very cool and thorough. Â There are several wrist straps I’ve tried now, the Gariz, the Gordy’s, and now the Hard Graft Slide.
+I’ll likely do that next year, so if you’re on my Fuji newsletter (down below), I’ll send it out when it’s ready.
+Expect it to be very cool and thorough.
+There are several wrist straps I’ve tried now: the Gariz, the Gordy’s, and now the Hard Graft Slide.
 I’ll give a little bit of information about each one.

 Gordy’s Camera Straps